This trek takes place between Lamayuru and Alchi, and it is an excellent combination of ancient Buddhist monasteries and the natural beauty of Ladakh.

 - Per Person

-Trekking through Markha valley of Ladakh in India involves crossing over two high passes, namely Gandala at 4980 meters and Gongmaru-la 5100 meters.
-The trekking trail passes through a vast swathe of high altitudes sheltered from rain-bearing clouds of the Indian monsoon, making it an ideal summer trekking destination in the Himalayas.
+Trekking through Markha valley of Ladakh in India involves crossing over two high passes, namely Gandala at 4980 meters and Gongmaru-la at 5100 meters.
+The trekking trail passes through a vast swathe of high altitudes sheltered from the Indian monsoon’s rain-bearing clouds, making it an ideal summer trekking destination in the Himalayas.

 Day 01: Arrive in Delhi around midnight.
-You will be met and transferred to the domestic terminal for the connection flight to Leh.
+You will be met at the Indira Gandhi International airport and transferred to the domestic terminal to connect to Leh.

 Day 02: Fly to Leh and explore at 3500 m.
 The morning of the day you arrive in Leh, it is best for you to rest and allow your body to acclimatize.
 You will be taken for a walk around the city center.

 Day 03: A full day’s sightseeing tour.
-We visit some of the area’s most important monasteries at Shey and Thikse, for example.
+We visit some of the area’s most important monasteries at Shey and Thikse monasteries, for example.